Show 35 – Strategic Internal Comms: Virgin Trains, Telefonica, HSBC

 The first two parts of the show were recorded at PR Week’s Strategic Internal Communications event, London.

-Drew’s gut instinct was that whilst many consumer brands quite rightly spend millions understanding their customers, they spend way less than 10% of that amount understanding their people, yet so many business use the mantra of their people being their most valuable asset!
+His gut instinct was that whilst many consumer brands quite rightly spend millions understanding their customers, they spend way less than 10% of that amount understanding their people, yet so many business use the mantra of their people being their most valuable asset!

 He explained that Virgin is a customer led brand that is big in the consumer space, and that the company invests accordingly in understanding its customers.
 However, he felt that historically, the organisation hadn’t invested near as much effort and energy in understanding its people and that, like most employers, had previously thought that an annual survey (that often takes a long time to do anything about the responses), perhaps with some additional activities ‘around the edges’, was all that was required.